 Transaction Summary - On April 19, 2021 ("Transaction Date"), we entered into a definitive agreement and sold our Shipyard Division operating assets and certain construction contracts ("Shipyard Transaction") to Bollinger Houma Shipyards, L.L.C. and Bollinger Shipyards Lockport, L.L.C. (collectively, "Bollinger") for approximately \$28.6 million ("Transaction Price") (\$26.1 million, net of transaction and other costs).
-We received \$27.7 million of the Transaction Price during 2021 and the remaining \$0.9 million ("Deferred Transaction Price") will be received upon Bollinger's collection of certain customer payments associated with the Divested Shipyard Contracts (defined below).
-The Deferred Transaction Price is anticipated to be received in the second quarter 2022, and has been reflected within prepaid expenses and other assets on our Balance Sheet at December 31, 2021.
+We received \$27.7 million of the Transaction Price during 2021 and the remaining \$0.9 million was received during 2022, subsequent to Bollinger's collection of certain customer payments associated with the Divested Shipyard Contracts (defined below).
 We also received \$7.8 million during 2021 associated with changes in working capital for the Divested Shipyard Contracts from December 31, 2020 through the Transaction Date ("Working Capital True-Up").